 - Corn syrup and high fructose corn syrup

 You can add a sweetener to this recipe if you like a sweeter apple butter.
-If I had to choose just one, it would be maple syrup but you can try whichever sweetener of choice you’d like.
 Each one will add a different degree of sweetness so start with a small amount and add as needed.

 How to Use Apple Butter